NucleusPowered/site-v2/docs/tutorial/first/permissions.md

 steps: "first"
 ---

+> Nucleus is **not** a permissions management plugin.
+To make use of permissions, you must install a separate permissions plugin.
+[Such plugins can be found on Ore, Sponge's plugin distribution platform.](https://ore.spongepowered.org)
+{:.bl.warn}

 ## Setting Permissions

 Nucleus, as an Essentials like plugin for Sponge, contains a lot of commands and as a result,